Man looking at the card holding phone

 • claiming a large sum of money is pending transfer to your account and requesting personal information to facilitate the transaction

-• notifying you that your bank cards have been suspended and providing a non-Suncorp Bank number for more information
+• notifying you that your bank cards have been suspended and providing a non-Suncorp Bank phone number to call for more information

 • supplying links for you to verify your personal information

-Call us on 13 11 75 or send us an email at bank.direct@suncorpbank.com.au.
+To report the incident and seek assistance, Suncorp Bank customers should call us on 13 11 75 or email us at bank.direct@suncorpbank.com.au